 these karela fry can be served as a side dish with a combination of dal rice or rasam rice or sambar rice. you can also serve this karela fry with chapati or phulkas.

-if you are looking for more veggie recipes then do check:
+if you are looking for more vegetable recipes then do check:

 karela fry recipe